LukasTomek/haaspelletstove2mqtt/README.md

 # haaspelletstove2mqtt
 Decode the serial output from a Haas & Sohn Pellet Stove and send it to MQTT (incl.
 Home Assistant auto discovery).

-Modify original code from [vandenberghev/haaspelletstove2mqtt](https://github.com/vandenberghev/haaspelletstove2mqtt) To use with Haas & Sohn Hydronic Pelletstove HSP 6-WT 537.08 RLU (V7.11) This script requires changing the `ser.
+Modify original code from [vandenberghev/haaspelletstove2mqtt](https://github.com/vandenberghev/haaspelletstove2mqtt), to use with Haas & Sohn Hydronic Pelletstove HSP 6-WT 537.08 RLU (V7.11)

+This script requires changing the `ser.
 Ausgabe` (serial output) parameter on the stove to `DAQ`.
 To do this, press `Menu`, hold `+` and press `-` 6 times.
 This enables the `Service:` menu item.
 Go to `Service:` > `Par. general` > `ser.
 Ausgabe` and choose `DAQ`.